psrdev/psrdev/README.md

 # 👋 Hi, I'm Pravin Singh Rana (He/Him)

-## Full Stack Developer | Laravel Enthusiast | MERN & LAMP Stack Expert
+## Full Stack Developer

-I’m a passionate **Full Stack Developer** with over **8 years of hands-on experience** building dynamic web applications and scalable systems.
-My journey spans **Laravel**, **MERN**, **LAMP stacks**, and everything in between!
-I thrive on solving complex challenges and optimizing performance while ensuring the best user experience possible.
+ **Full Stack Developer** a hardcore beliver in mastering the fundamental insted of learning the framework the knowladge of fundamentels is transferbale accross the stacks.

 ### 💼 Currently, I'm with **OutMazed®** as a Full-stack Developer.
 Here, I create impactful web apps and automate systems that make life easier for both users and businesses.
 I’m deeply involved in **Laravel**, **API integration**, and continuous optimization to ensure that our applications perform flawlessly.